 Power ahead and make your postgraduate studies really count in the Department of Electronic and Computer Engineering.
 The recent evolution of Electronic and Computer Engineering has been developed into a wide-ranging discipline covering technologies critical to the growth of the knowledge economy.

 Networking, wireless communications, multimedia signal processing, microelectronics, microprocessors, IC design, optoelectronics, display technologies, and control and robotics all fall into this exciting discipline.
 Advanced training in these fields opens up a wealth of career opportunities in the manufacturing industry, business sector, government, and universities worldwide.

-The Department's goal is to prepare students to become leading academics, top quality engineers or product managers in the ever-changing high-technology world.
+The Department's goal is to prepare students to become leading academics, top-quality engineers, or product managers in the ever-changing high-technology world.

-The MPhil program is designed for those interested in pursuing a career in research and development in industry or academia and is an excellent preparation for a Ph.D. degree.
+The MPhil program is designed for those interested in pursuing a career in research and development in industry or academia and is excellent preparation for a Ph.D. degree.
 Students are required to undertake coursework and successfully research and defend a thesis.